orlandocaraballo/sei/32-web-frameworks-ruby/32-web-frameworks-ruby.md

 <img src="framework.png" style="width: 100%" />

-# Web Frameworks in Ruby

-Web Frameworks
-Introduction
-Explanation of what Web Frameworks are
-Explanation of why web frameworks are used
-Overview of the different types of frameworks and choosing which frameworks to used based on the specific project

 ## What is a Framework?

 A software framework, in computer programming, is an abstraction in which common code providing generic functionality can be selectively overridden or specialized by user code providing specific functionality.
 Frameworks are a special case of software libraries in that they are reusable abstractions of code wrapped in a well-defined Application programming interface (API), yet they contain some key distinguishing features that separate them from normal libraries.